Eadgyth/Programming-Editor/README.md

 the program on operating systems other than windows Vista, 7 and 10.<p>
 The program must be found in the same folder as the two .properties files and the Resources folder, just like in the 'EadgythProgram' folder in this repository.<p>
-Plugins must be stored in the folder 'Plugins' in the same folder as the program and be available as single jar files.<p>
+Plugins must be stored in the folder 'Plugins' which must be found in the same folder as the program.
+Plugins currently must be available as single jar files.<p>
 To compile the program the source files (packages) must be placed in a directory that also includes the ".properties" files and the 'Resources' folder.<p>
 A guide how to configure a project and some other info is found in the Resources